THEME AND COSTUME GUIDELINES

 (Some of the information you’ll find on the link above is a bit out of date and may seem contradictory to what you’ve read here.
 If that happens, don’t sweat it, these new guidelines you’re reading take precedent, so go with what they say).

-Our theme ambassadors so far are:
+Our current theme ambassadors are:

 Mike “The Baron” Muchow